Commercial Services and Selling to the Council

 Purchase order process

-All invoices require a purchase order (PO) before payment.
-You should not accept orders (written or verbal) from Cornwall Council employees unless a PO is provided.
-The PO from us will contain a unique PO number.
-When creating your invoice, it is important that you quote the correct PO number.
-This number should also be quoted on any receipt, or correspondence you have with us regarding that particular order.
-Regrettably if we do not receive the correct purchase order details, payment cannot be made and suppliers will be asked to re-submit the invoice with a valid PO number.
+All invoices require a purchase order before payment.
+You should not accept orders (written or verbal) from Cornwall Council employees unless a Purchase Order is provided, which will contain a unique Purchase Order number.
+When creating your invoice, it is important that you quote the correct Purchase Order number, which should also be quoted on any receipt, or correspondence you have with us regarding that particular order.
+Regrettably if we do not receive the correct purchase order details, payment cannot be made and suppliers will be asked to re-submit the invoice with a valid Purchase Order number.

 Mystery shopper – tackling poor procurement practice in government and wider public sector

-Before reporting an issue or concern to the Mystery Shopper Service please contact Commercial Services directly on email@example.com so that we have an opportunity to resolve the issue.
+Before reporting an issue or concern to the Mystery Shopper Service please contact Commercial Services directly via email@example.com so that we have an opportunity to resolve the issue.